nonamefo/Temperature_humidity_arduino/README.md

-# Arduino Nano Temperature and Humidity Display
+#  Temperature and Humidity Display using Arduino Nano

 This project demonstrates how to display temperature and humidity readings on a 16x2 LCD screen using an Arduino Nano.
 The project utilizes I2C communication for simplicity.